ARomach/AKKD110-AKKD500/_pages/resources.md

 ## General

 - [eHammurabi](https://ehammurabi.org/){:target="_blank"} is a website and tool for viewing the laws of Hammurabi from hand-copy, transliteration, normalization, and translation.
-You can also use the Stele3D view to see the laws location on the Stele of Hammurabi.
+You can also use the Stele3D view to see the laws' locations on the Stele of Hammurabi.